vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/09-how-to-fix-merge-conflict.md

 Commit and push the changes to github

-After pushing the changes, update the `cat.txt` in line no 2, Change the `180` to `150` in your local system
+After pushing the changes, update the `cat.txt` in line no 2, Change the angle `180` to `150` in your local system

 Commit the changes locally and don't push your changes